-Long-Term Service Provision: In this category, funding will prioritize service delivery to residents who have been impacted by COVID-19 related Proposals for Long- Term Service Provision should focus on interventions that assist residents in stabilizing their lives after experiencing impacts caused by the outbreak.
+Long-Term Service Provision: In this category, funding will prioritize service delivery to residents who have been impacted by COVID-19 related circumstances.
+Proposals for Long- Term Service Provision should focus on interventions that assist residents in stabilizing their lives after experiencing impacts caused by the outbreak.
 These activities may include, but are not limited to, job training programs for the recently unemployed or mental health services for residents who have been traumatized.

 Organizational Restructuring: In this category, proposals should focus on lessons learned at an organizational level, and the strategies agencies could employ in the future to be better positioned to ensure stability and resiliency in the face of future unexpected crisis.